 Where I live, yogurts made with alternative milks (i.e. almond, cashew, oat, etc.) are as plentiful in regular groceries as typical dairy ones.
 But I live in Southern California ... full of bleached teeth and tons of tiny butts running in tandem on highway medians or glistening beaches.

-Where you are ... however ... may not be so health-accessible.
+Where you are ... however ... these yogurts may not be so health-accessible.
 Therefore, I love the idea of making your own coconut yogurt.
+As a matter of fact, this often sits on the counter along with my coconut water kefir.

 So ... even with stores bulging with all kinds of all packaged fermented foods ...
 I searched for a super-easy way to do that.
 And found this ...